gurrgur/er-patcher/README.md

 ### Windows

-It should work on windows, just as well.
-The only difference is, that you need to run the script via your python 3 installation.
-Depending on the version of python 3 you have installed you would need a slightly different path than shown in the following example.
+It also work just as well on windows.
+The only difference is, that you need to run the script via your Python 3 installation.
+The following launch option line works in case you installed Python from Microsoft Store:

-Example: `C:\Program Files\Python36\python.exe er-patcher --rate 165 -uv -- %command%`
+> `python er-patcher --rate 165 -uv -- %command%`

 ## How it works